michalpytlos/quick-references/README.md

 # Linux - quick reference

 List of common linux commands, operators and shortcuts with descriptions.
-The list is not meant to be exhaustive but rather serve as a quick reference for myself.
-Some basic stuff is omitted in order to keep the document relatively short.
+The list is not meant to be exhaustive but rather serve as a quick reference for the author.

 ## Commands